OpeOnikute/opeonikute.github.io/posts/node-js-in-flames.md

 Hi, let's do a quick POV.

-You are software engineer building amazing products, shipping them to production and telling bad jokes on Twitter.
+You are a software engineer building amazing products, shipping them to production and telling bad jokes on Twitter.
 Once or twice a month when Mercury is in retrograde, you are confronted with a complex bug on production.
 A part of the code seems to be hogging CPU on the server and sometimes taking it down.

 You have tried to reproduce in other environments, but you can't.
 Figuring it out as it happens on prod seems to be the only option.
 How do you solve this?